 When it comes to diamonds, there is no exact location to find them; however, they occur randomly in association with volcanic rock.
 You might discover diamonds in such areas in Washington.

-You can find amethyst in places such as Washougal, Kalama, or Clay City, or the Mt.
+You can find amethyst in places such as Washougal, Kalama, Clay City, or the Mt.
 Adams area.
 Most Pacific Ocean beaches are abundant in amethyst geodes.

 Eastern Washington is the richest in quartz crystals.
-You can go and hunt for them in places such as Lyman Lake, Loon Lake Cooper Mine, Chattaroy, the gravels of Little Spokane River, or in Bald Butte.
+You can go and hunt for them in places such as Lyman Lake, Loon Lake Cooper Mine, Chattaroy, the gravels of Little Spokane River, or Bald Butte.